iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 ### Existence, Uniqueness and Convergence

 It is time to get deeper into analysis.
-Whenever a mathematician sees a recursive relation as the Bellman equation, she immediately starts asking such things: what guarantees we have about $v^\star$?
+Whenever mathematicians see a recursive relation such as the Bellman equation, they immediately start asking such things: what guarantees do we have about $v^\star$?
 Can I trust that it is unique?
 Does it even exist?
-Surely we mathematicians may seem a bit too anxious with all these questions but they are for good reasons.
+Surely we mathematicians may seem a bit too anxious with all these questions, but they are for good reasons.
-Besides the guarantee that everything works, proving the existence a solution in many cases also teach us how to construct this solution.
+Besides the guarantee that everything works, proving the existence of a solution in many cases also teaches us how to construct this solution.
-In fact, this will happen to us in this case!
+In fact, this will happen in this case!
 In the next section we are going to adapt these proofs into algorithms that converge towards the solution to the Bellman equation.